Venue & program

 wedding weekend plan

-- Friday Evening: For those interested, we will be hosting an informal dinner at our local "Lido" in Porto San Giorgio on Friday evening, at 20.00.
-This will be an occasion to meet some of the other guests and also celebrate the bride's dad birthday.
-Dinner's on us!
+- Friday Evening: For those interested, we will be hosting an informal aperitivo and dinner at Chalet Calypso starting from 18.45.
+This will be an occasion to meet some of the other guests before the big day.
+Food, drinks and good vibes are on us!

-- Saturday: Our ceremony and party will only start in the afternoon (see the detailed program below).
-In the morning, you can either chill at the nearby beach, go exploring the beautiful countryside or join us for a group run or padel game by the Porto San Giorgio promenade.
+- Saturday: Our ceremony and party will only start in the afternoon (see the detailed program on the side).
+In the morning, you can either chill at the nearby beach, go exploring the Italian countryside or join us for a group run or padel game by the Porto San Giorgio promenade.
+For tips check this map we have created for you

 Practicalities: